-The white Leghorn has been used in the development of several hybrids and was originally one of the top hens for egg production.
+The white Leghorn has been used to develop several hybrids and was originally one of the top hens for egg production.
 A good utility strain should lay a very respectable quantity of large white eggs – around 300 in the first year.

-Leghorns are good foragers, but will also adapt to life in a run.
-Their large combs may need protecting from frostbite in extreme temperatures.
+Leghorns are good foragers but will also adapt to life in a run.
+Their large combs may need protection from frostbite in extreme temperatures.

 The Welsummer is a large and heavy ‘light breed’ that could also be used as a table bird.

-Also known as the ‘Easter Egg Chicken,’ this is a good layer of pretty blue eggs -although colour can vary through green to khaki or even pink if the breed strain isn’t pure.
+Also known as the ‘Easter Egg Chicken,’ the Araucana is a good layer of pretty blue eggs -although colour can vary from green to khaki or even pink if the breed strain isn’t pure.